camdenreslink/code.camdenreslink.com/content/dev/the-expression-problem-in-dot-net/index.md

 centroid rectangle |> printfn "%A"
 {{< /highlight-custom >}}

-We didn't have to alter any of the other functions, or the initial definition of the cases!
+We didn't have to alter any of the other functions, or the initial definition of the cases.
 Neat!
 So, the expression problem is satisfied for creating new operations in the functional style of programming.
 This was something we couldn't achieve a second ago with idiomatic object oriented code.
 What if we try to add a new case to our functional code:

 {{< highlight-custom language="fsharp" header-text="F#" >}}
 type Shape =